 1. Work gets sidelined

 The tournament's blanket television coverage hooks fans, including many workers who slack off during the day games.
-Studies have blamed March Madness for at least a $4 billion loss in worker productivity.

 As smartphones have gotten better and data plans have made streaming of the games easier, many employers have simply given up on policing staff.
 The tourney is just too popular!